miroapp/app-examples/examples/html-preview/README.md

 ## Render Miro board as HTML

-### Usage
+**&nbsp;ℹ&nbsp;Note**:

+- We recommend a Chromium-based web browser for local development with HTTP. \
+  Safari enforces HTTPS; therefore, it doesn't allow localhost through HTTP.
+- All examples use `npm` as a package manager and `npx` as a package runner. \
+  If you prefer, you can install and use equivalent alternatives, such as `yarn` or `pnpm`.
+- For more information, visit our [developer documentation](https://developers.miro.com).

+### How to use the app

-This app demonstrates how Miro API can be used to generate HTML pages from Miro boards.
+This sample app shows how to use the Miro API can be used to generate HTML pages from Miro boards.
 This allows creating multi-page website mockups quickly.
 The initial screen will ask you to connect your Miro account.
 After that you'll see the list of boards on your team.

 Each frame on the board represents a different page.
 To see the specific frame use it's title in the URL.
 By default either a frame with a name `index` or the first created frame will be used.
 URLs in the app are in the following format: `/{boardId}/{frameTitle}`.